simeononsecurity/simeononsecurity.ch/content/articles/computer-file-systems-explained_-fat32,-ntfs,-exfat,-and-more/index.en.md

 ### Overview of FAT32

 FAT32 is a widely used file system that was introduced in 1996.
-It is the successor to the FAT16 file system and offers several improvements. **FAT** stands for File Allocation Table, which is a data structure used by the file system to organize and manage files on a storage device.
+It's the successor to the FAT16 file system and offers several improvements. **FAT** stands for File Allocation Table, which is a data structure used by the file system to organize and manage files on a storage device.

 Some key points about FAT32:

 * It supports file sizes up to 4GB, making it suitable for most common use cases.
 * FAT32 is compatible with various operating systems, including Windows, macOS, and Linux.
 * It has a simple and straightforward structure, which makes it easy to implement and understand.
 * However, FAT32 has some limitations.
-For instance, it does not support file-level security permissions, which can be a concern in certain scenarios.
+For instance, it doesn't support file-level security permissions, which can be a concern in certain scenarios.

 To sum up, FAT32 is a widely supported file system that offers good compatibility and simplicity.
 While it has some limitations, it remains a popular choice for many users.